cderose/dh-courses/CalRBS2023/tutorials/mapping-tutorial.md

 - Aggregation (clustering)
 - Pop-ups (enable and edit fields to change what appears in the pop ups)
 - Show Labels (adds a label to the data points)
 - Sketches (creates a new map layer where you can annotate your map to call attention to particular points)

+### Publishing your ArcGIS Online Map
+Click on the Share button in the left pane to either create a standalone application of your map or to export your map into a StoryMap.

 ## StoryMaps
+StoryMaps give you the ability to combine maps, text, images, videos, and audio in an interactive website.

+### Choosing a theme
+Click on the Design tab to choose the theme (or look) of your StoryMap.

+### Previewing your StoryMap
+Click on Preview to see what your StoryMap will look like to end users.
+Importantly, you can adjust the preview to see what your StoryMap will look like on different devices (mobile, tablet, desktop, full screen).

+### Publishing your StoryMap
+CLick on Publish to make your StoryMap publicly available.

+### Building your StoryMap
+Click on the plus sign button to add media to your StoryMap.
+When adding media, think about what you want the end user experience to be - should they scroll through your story in a linear format or can they jump around?